Best TV deals of Black Friday 2023 that are already live

 TCL 65" Class Q 4K QLED smart TV: $648 ($150 off)

-In an average size room within your home, be it a living room, bedroom, guest room, man cave, or she shed, a 65-inch TV is often the perfect size.
+In an average size room within your home -- a living room, bedroom, guest room, man cave, or she shed -- a 65-inch TV is often the perfect size.
 And now that Walmart has slashed $150 off the price of this TCL 65-inch Class Q 4K QLED smart TV, it's being sold at the perfect price.

 This TV is powered by GoogleTV, so the user interface is easy and intuitive.
 You also get access to Google Assistant and can use voice commands to control the TV.
 The screen offers a 120Hz refresh rate and a 16:9 aspect ratio (with support for Dolby Vision IQ).
 You also get a maximum screen brightness of 1,000 nits, plus 200+ full array local dimming zones.
 As a result, whatever you're watching will look bright and sharp.